-EGI relaunched the website in March 2012 with improved graphics and navigation and dedicated channels for different audiences, such as users, researchers, policy makers and the general public.
-The site also showcases the new Facebook pages and Twitter feeds, which have been used to launch competitions, teaser campaigns and videos.
+EGI relaunched the website in March 2012 with improved graphics, navigation and dedicated channels for different audiences, such as users, researchers, policy makers and the general public.
+The new site also encourages interaction with EGI's social media channels, such as Facebook and Twitter, which have been used to launch competitions, teaser campaigns and videos.
 These complement the EGI blog and newsfeed as forums to allow the community to know what the community is working on, and participate in the conversation.

 The new social media strategy offers an improved presence with a dedicated voice on Facebook and Twitter to three EGI.eu teams: policy and strategy, user community support and a combined channel for technology and operations.
 These teams now have tools to engage directly with their community, complementing EGI information provided through the generic channel.
 Bringing together the news, information and discussions in each area means that everyone can get involved and understand where EGI is going.
 These new channels will allow the teams to report from meetings, events and discussions as they happen, so everyone can get engaged in the process and have their say about the issues that matter to them.